FleogendePigge/EliteMissionRadar/README.md

 Several safeguards were added to reduce the chance of valuable missions being permanently filtered out by OCR mistakes.

+Specifically, it involves a mechanism for re-examining similar character roots.

 ---

 ## Resolution Is Not The Only Variable